Prabha8888/Regression-model-using-tensorflow/README.md

 # Regression-Model-using-Tensorflow

-* The notebook shows how to make a regression model using TensorFlow.
+* **TensorFlow** is one of the most popular deep leanining open source frame work developed bu Google.
+It is mainly used in deep learning in classification tasks such as text classification, image classification, voice recognization etc. But it can also be used for common machine regression tasks.
+This notebook shows how to perform regression tasks using TensorFlow.

+**Data Source**

+Sklearn's Boston Dataset

+**Built with**

+Sklearn, Matplotlib, Pandas, Seaborn, Tensorflow